LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [So You Think You Want to Manage?](https://medium.com/the-year-of-the-looking-glass/so-you-think-you-want-to-manage-1229723a4501) - by Julie Zhuo.
 Takeaway: Make sure your transition to management is an intentional and well informed decision by answering a bunch of questions.

-- [Speed Matters: Why Working Quickly Is More Important Than It Seems](http://jsomers.net/blog/speed-matters) - by James Somers.
+- [Speed Matters: Why Working Quickly Is More Important than It Seems](http://jsomers.net/blog/speed-matters) - by James Somers.
 Takeaway: "The obvious benefit to working quickly is that you’ll finish more stuff per unit time.
 But there’s more to it than that.
 If you work quickly, the cost of doing something new will seem lower in your mind.
 So you’ll be inclined to do more."

-- [Speeding Up Your Engineering Org, Part I: Beyond the Cost Center Mentality](http://blog.hut8labs.com/speeding-up-your-eng-org-part-i.html) - by Edmund Jorgensen.
+- [Speeding up Your Engineering Org, Part I: Beyond the Cost Center Mentality](http://blog.hut8labs.com/speeding-up-your-eng-org-part-i.html) - by Edmund Jorgensen.
 Takeaway: "[I]t isn’t actually a law of nature that engineering orgs have to slow down as they mature and grow.
 With active, contravening investment, it’s possible to maintain and even gain speed."

 - [Team Lead — Here Is What Your Boss Isn’t Telling You, Yet Still Expects of You](https://medium.com/@orenellenbogen/team-lead-here-is-what-your-boss-isnt-telling-you-yet-still-expects-of-you-69f0e174e534) - by Oren Ellenbogen.
 Takeaway: as a team lead, it is your job to enable your company’s scalability.
 You do this by removing blockers, making your people happy, planning for growth, and delegating.